umc-live/hfmt.live/readme.md

   }
   ```

-* `drawsocket.on_removedPeerStream`: callback function for handling removal of media streams.
+* `drawsocket.on_removedPeerStream(id)`: callback function for handling removal of media streams.
 Returning a non-zero value prevents the default handler from being called.
 Arguments:
   * `id`: the unique id associated with the user sending the stream.
   ```
   drawsocket.on_removedPeerStream = async (id) => {